jordinonayjordi/worldcup/README.md

 # worldcup

-A CLI tool to stay updated on how the 2022 World Cup is progressing
+`worldcup` is CLI tool to stay updated on how the 2022 World Cup is progressing.
+The tool allows users to get updates on past fixtures and scores as well as follow the results and upcoming fixtures for their favorite countries.

 ## Installation